![]() deutsches Glossar |

 RADIO-BASED TRAIN CONTROL

-A form of operation in which the movement authorities are issued by a radio block center.
+A form of operation in which the movement authorities are issued by a radio block centre.

-A control center to supervise and control train movements in a
+A control centre to supervise and control train movements in a

 territory with radio-based train control.